 Over one-fifth of shoppers (21 percent) abandon their carts before completing a transaction due to inefficient checkout processes.
 Your electronics ecommerce store needs to facilitate a secure, convenient series of steps for purchasing.
 Pro tip: Avoid forcing people to register before they buy.
 Instead, allow expedited checkout as a guest and ask afterwards if they’d like to create an account.

 Of course, the ecommerce path to purchase is cyclical.
-That is, you want customers to repeat it over time, rather than make a single purchase from your store.
+That is, you want customers to repeat it over time, rather than make a single purchase from your store, and you might even make use of solutions from somewhere like WISMO to help make this happen.
 Perhaps someone bought a charger or remote this time—but next time they’ll visit when they want to make a larger purchase, like a drone, tablet or piece of wearable technology.
 In other words, your electronics store needs mechanisms in place to follow up with buyers and re-engage them.
 Inviting them to sign up for future promotions delivered to their inbox or to follow you on social media is a good place to start.
 You can also send out a customer experience survey to gain insights and refine your store.

 So, what is your customer path to purchase?
 More importantly, how do you intend to remove the hurdles?
 Doing so will boost conversion rates and customer loyalty to your brand.